drkitt/student-life-simulator/README.md

       - CoursesActivity
          - This allows the player to choose their courses when starting a new game.
       - MainActivity
          - This is the main menu.
-It allows the player to start a new game, continue their current one, view the game's credits, and view a tutorial.
+It allows the player to start a new game, continue their current one, and view the game's credits.
       - CharacterCustomizationActivity
          - This allows the player to customize their character.
 It can be accessed by starting a new game or pressing an edit button in ApartmentActivity.
       - CharacterActivity